 |

-Crossing over to Sandford Lock |
+| Crossing over to Sandford Lock |

 |

-Looking back at Sandford Lock |
+| Looking back at Sandford Lock |

-He we find another diversion that instructs us to turn left rather than crossing over to Sandford Lock - but it is obvious that this is the pretty bit of this river, and so rather than immediately divert I instead continue on up the intended route of the Thames Path, until reaching the closed bridge - and then turn around and head back again to join the diversion.
+He we find another diversion that instructs us to turn left rather than crossing over to Sandford Lock - but since it is obvious that this is the pretty bit of this river, I instead continue on up the intended route of the

 The diversion is not too bad as it makes use of a nearby cycle route, but by the time I rejoin the path Sandford is a forgotten memory - and the path heads under a number of bridges, as everything starts to get busy around me - with cyclists, walkers, joggers and rowing boats all over the place.

-By this point we are already on the outskirts of Oxford, although with a bit of a meandering run in through the city lying ahead.
-Passing New Hinksey on the left, we begin the final approach towards the core of the city.
+By this point we are already on the outskirts of Oxford - although there is still a fairly long meandering run through the city ahead.

 |

-On the approach to Oxford |
+| On the approach to Oxford |

-Up ahead walkers along this path have a decision to make.
-You can continue on along the Thames Path that bends west before heading north along the edge of the city centre - else, as you pass Grandpont you can head over the bridge and go explore the historic parts of town.
-This second alternative leaves the route of the Thames Path, but does offer a chance to explore the historic parts of the city instead.
+Thames Path that bends west, before heading north along the edge of the city centre - else, as you pass Grandpont you can head over the bridge and go explore the historic parts of town.

-Had I not been on the fifth day of walking, I probably would have cut up on the northerly route and then spent some time exploring the old parts of the city - but as it was I faithfully continued along the Thames Path, noting that it took a fairly direct route to the station and my train home.
-By this point I was ready for that train.
+Had I not been on the fifth day of walking, I probably would be cutting up on the northerly route and then spending some time exploring the old parts of the city.

-And so it is that I head over the road at the bridge at Grandpont and continue on along the River Thames.
+And so it is that I head over the road at the bridge at Grandpont, and continue on along the River Thames.

 |

-An old building at Grandpont |
+| An old building at Grandpont |

 |

-The more scenic route taken by the Thames keeps a very rural feel |
+| The path along the Thames maintains a very rural feel through the city |

-But this does at least make for a peaceful end to these five days of walking, continuing on along the quiet river side to Osney, where the bridge ahead marks the end of my trip along the Thames.
+But this does at least make for a peaceful end to these five days of walking, continuing on along the quiet river side to Osney, where the bridge ahead marks the end of my trip along the

 |

-The river at Osney |
+| The river at Osney |

 Enjoyment Rating : ⭐⭐⭐